 These programs introduce students to the liberal arts and to psychology as a scientific discipline, with content and methods able to improve the human condition.
-To declare psychology a major you must have completed 45 hours of coursework in the Core and earned at least a "C" or better ( $\geq 2.0$ GPA) in all your previously attempted coursework.
-You must also earn a "C" or better ( $\geq 2.0$ GPA) in each and every required psychology course and prerequisite.
+To declare psychology a major you must have completed 45 hours of coursework in the Core and earned at least a "C" or better (≥ 2.0 GPA) in all your previously attempted coursework.
+You must also earn a "C" or better (≥ 2.0 GPA) in each and every required psychology course and prerequisite.
 Each program in the department has numerous desired outcomes.
 Examples of these outcomes for the Bachelor of Arts and the Bachelor of Science Degrees include:

-- 1. Students will use the scientific method as a primary basis for engaging in critical thinking and evaluating multiple sources of information. - 2.
-Students will design, run, and analyze descriptive, correlational, and experimental studies, and write research reports using APA style. - 3.
-Students will prepare and present assignments dealing with controversial and ethical issues related to psychological intervention and research. - 4a.
+- 1. Program graduates use the scientific method as a primary basis for engaging in critical thinking and evaluating multiple sources of information. - 2.
+Program graduates design, run, and analyze descriptive, correlational, and experimental studies, and write research reports using APA style. - 3.
+Program graduates prepare and present assignments dealing with controversial and ethical issues related to psychological intervention and research. - 4a.
 Specific to the B.A. degree: Students who graduate with a B.A. degree with a major in psychology, in addition to the above outcomes, will also demonstrate an understanding of a second language and culture. - 4b.
 Specific to the B.S. degree: Students who graduate with a B.S. degree with a major in psychology, in addition to the above outcomes, will also demonstrate proficiency in science and math.